 Not all marine disasters are predictable in their causing or their pattern of development.
 For example, most yachts which roll after severe broaching right themselves, but there are no absolute guarantees.
 Most yachts which suffer impact rupture take on water and maintain a relatively horizontal attitude for some time until air pockets such closed cabin doors which don’t get forced open upset the balance of internal water load versus external buoyancy and cause a list.

-Notwithstanding anything said on this site, and in the attached video, about releasing a dinghy in an emergency, this does presume that the users act in a timely manner.
+Notwithstanding anything said on this site, and in the attached video, about releasing a dinghy in an emergency, does presume that the users act in a timely manner.
 It presumes that the crew are familiar with the Dinghy Derrick instructions or have enough sailing knowledge and experience to work out the launch system if they cannot recall the precise instructions.

 Ark Marine Ltd does not state that dinghy launch will be routine or without difficulty in 100% of disaster situations whatever the attitude of the yacht in the water or whatever obstacle the yacht may have hit, simply because all such situations vary to a very wide degree.